KSanthanesh/designer-silks/README.md

     - Confirm password
     - Back to Login button
     - Signup button
-  After Registration mail send for confirmation message, and confirmation email send their email address to confirm for registration.
+  After Registration, mail will be send to the user to confirm for registration.
 #### <span style="color:green;">Login</span>
 - Only Registered User is able to use login option to login in to the website.<br>
 Login Page contains: